 While Let Us Reason is not formally affiliated with any specific denomination or organization, we have great appreciation for the books written by Dr. David Bernard, who is the general

 superintendent of the United Pentecostal Church International.
 The author of over thirty books, Dr. Bernard is a pastor, founding president of Urshan College and Urshan Graduate School of Theology, doctor of theology, and doctor of jurisprudence.
 His books provide thorough, Biblical exposition of key but often misunderstood Scriptural topics.
-We strongly advocate his materials, as he clearly and soundly provides Scriptural answers to objections, and explanations of misunderstood concepts.
+We strongly advocate his materials, as he clearly and soundly provides Scriptural answers to common misconceptions often encountered in mainstream Christianity.
 His treatment of these subjects is readily understandable, yet profound and scholarly.
 All books written by Dr. Bernard can be found on Pentecostal Publishing House.

 The goal of Connecting Point Ministries provides free information that one can use to study and learn the Word of God, including written, audio, and video sermons, Bible studies, and topical Scriptures.

 Global Impact Ministries is the evangelism and apologetics ministry of Steven Ritchie.
 This site provides extensive content on Oneness Christian theology in the form of free online books, videos, and articles aimed at equipping believers to better understand and defend Christian concepts.